OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-07.md

 # Leviticus Chapter 7

 ## Leviticus 7:1
-‘These are the instructions for the guilt offering; it is most holy.
+‘These are the guidelines for the guilt offering; it is most sacred.

 ## Leviticus 7:2
 The guilt offering is to be slaughtered in the same place as the burnt offering, and its blood shall be sprinkled around the altar.